Commercial Tobacco Prevention and Control

 The purpose of this Request for Proposals is to fund projects that create community-driven and culturally responsive strategies that work to change community norms related to harmful commercial tobacco, and that result in sustainable changes.

 Thanks to effective, evidence-based policies that ensure clean indoor air and keep commercial tobacco prices high, Minnesota’s smoking rates are the lowest ever recorded.

 Among 11th graders, smoking fell from 12.2 percent in 2013 to 8.4 percent in 2016.
 Among adults, smoking fell from 16.1 percent in 2010 to 14.4 percent in 2014.

 More kids are using new and flavored products, like e-cigarettes.
 E-cigarette use is twice as high as conventional cigarettes.
 Nicotine, found in these products, is highly addictive and harmful to the adolescent brain.

 Learn more about e-cigarettes and other vaping products.

-Many communities also still use tobacco at significantly higher rates.
+Many communities also still use commercial tobacco at significantly higher rates.
 Culturally appropriate and community-led efforts are needed to close these gaps.